Enable VM insights overview

 - Enable multiple Azure virtual machines, Azure Arc virtual machines, Azure virtual machine scale sets, or Azure Arc machines across a specified subscription or resource group by using PowerShell.

-- Enable Azure Monitor for VMs to monitor VMs or physical computers hosted in your corporate network or other cloud environment.
+- Enable VM insights to monitor VMs or physical computers hosted in your corporate network or other cloud environment.

 - Azure virtual machine

 - Hybrid virtual machine connected with Azure Arc